The Content window

 Note that there are other means to deform the output:

-- In this first example, the media is placed directly on the Display, and the Display is then deformed.
+- In this first example, the media is placed directly on the Media Server, and the Media Server is then deformed.
 This is the simplest setup.

-- You can output your media in a TextureArea zone, then show this TextureArea in the Display's zone, and deform it
+- You can output your media in a TextureArea zone, then show this TextureArea in the Media Server's zone, and deform it

 - You can combine both (do the main keystone in the Deformation tab, then fine-tune by going through a TextureArea)